 An integer if launched synchronously (no /ASYNC flag).
 This integer exit status code value is determined by the application called on the host operating system.
 Commonly it is a positive integer, but some applications may return a negative integer.
 For example, for most Windows command syntax errors, $ZF(-100) returns 1.

-$ZF(-100) with the /SHELL parameter launches the default operating system shell.
-For further details, see “Issuing Operating System Commands” in Using the Callout Gateway.
+$ZF(-100) with the /SHELL argument launches the default operating system shell.
+For further details, see “Running Programs or System Commands with $ZF(-100)” in Using the Callout SDK.

 If a pathname supplied in program contains a space character, pathname handling is platform-dependent.
 Windows and UNIX® permit space characters in pathnames, but the entire pathname containing spaces must be enclosed in an additional set of double quote (") characters.
 This is in accordance with the Windows cmd /c statement.
 For further details, specify cmd /? at the Windows command prompt.